 From there, Indiahikes took care of the logistics to segregate and bring the waste down.

 Being Green Is A Behavioural Change

-What motivated him to spend his 30th birthday picking up waste, which was not his own, on a trail up in the mountains?
+What motivated him to spend his 30th birthday as a solo trekker, picking up waste, which was not his own, on a trail up in the mountains?